 Accommodation options include hotels and self-contained apartments.
 Be aware these hotels are seasonal and close in November, not reopening until Greek Orthodox Easter or early April, depending on the calendar.
 (Greek Orthodox Easter which may or may not be the same time of year as traditional Easter depending on the Greek Orthodox calendar.)

-Click here to check availability and how affordable it is to stay in Galissas.
+Click here to check availability of Syros hotels and how affordable it is to stay in Galissas.

 Where to Eat at Galissas Beach